Key Specs of Dream Yuga

 Honda Dream Yuga gets a four-stroke, air-cooled, SI engine that displaces 109.19cc.
 The mill is coupled with a four-speed gearbox and develops a maximum power of 8.25bhp at 7,500rpm with a peak torque of 8.63Nm at 5,500rpm.
 The same 110cc motor is employed in its companions, Honda CD 110 Dream and Honda Dream Neo as well.
 It uses wet multiplate clutch setup for the transmission of power and uses chain drive as the final mode of driving.
 The engine is further paired with Honda Eco Technology (HET) that ensures a quick acceleration and returns a commendable mileage of 74kmpl.
 With an 8 liter fuel tank capacity, the bike enables the rider to accomplish long distance runs without any halt.

 The bike is made on a diamond frame with engine as a sub member.
 It moves on 80/100-18 tubeless tyres at the front and rear that works well on all surfaces.
 The suspension system consists of telescopic forks at the front with spring loaded hydraulic shock absorbers at the rear that eases the journey by eating those bumps and hurdles effectively.
-The braking is controlled by 130mm drum brakes fitted at both ends which works fine in all conditions.
+The braking is controlled by 130mm drum brakes fitted at both ends aided by CBS.

 Honda Dream Yuga has a luminous 12V-35/35W headlight at the front that ensures visibility even on the darkest roads.
 Moreover, it comes with tubeless tyres that offer convenience by not getting flattened up in case of a puncture.
 These features make Honda Dream Yuga a worthy all-round package at a much affordable price.